yasassri/wso2mi-authorization-handler/README.md

 - **roles**: The user can define list of allowed roles for the API.
 - **authorize**: If Aauthorization(Role validation) is not required this can be set to false.
 If set to false only authentication will take place.
 Authorization stage will be skipped.

+Note: Inorder to do role management you need to plugin a LDAP or a JDBC userstore to MI.